tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/distributions/JointDistribution.md

 * <b>`dtype`</b>: The type of the event samples. `None` implies no type-enforcement.
 * <b>`reparameterization_type`</b>: Instance of `ReparameterizationType`.
-  If `tfd.FULLY_REPARAMETERIZED`, this
+  If `tfd.FULLY_REPARAMETERIZED`, then samples from the distribution are fully reparameterized, and straight-through gradients are supported.
-  `Distribution` can be reparameterized in terms of some standard distribution with a function whose Jacobian is constant for the support of the standard distribution.
-If `tfd.NOT_REPARAMETERIZED`, then no such reparameterization is available.
+  If `tfd.NOT_REPARAMETERIZED`, then samples from the distribution are not fully reparameterized, and straight-through gradients are either partially unsupported or are not supported at all.
 * <b>`validate_args`</b>: Python `bool`, default `False`.
 When `True` distribution parameters are checked for validity despite possibly degrading runtime performance.
 When `False` invalid inputs may silently render incorrect